 What does a payment processor do?

-Whichever payment processor you use, they will essentially act as the middleman between your business and your customer’s bank.
+Whichever payment processor you use will essentially act as the middleman between your business and your customer’s bank.
 The payment processor will process the payment and then deposit the funds into your merchant account.
 Your customer’s bank may also hold onto a small portion of the funds (known as a reserve) to protect against any potential chargebacks that may occur.

 What are payment processor examples?

 A payment processor is a vital part of any business that accepts payments, and it is important to choose a good one.
 The payment processor will act as the middleman between your business and your customer’s bank and will process the payment and deposit the funds into your merchant account.
-When choosing a payment processor for your business, it is important to consider your needs and what features are most important to you.